TREASURIES-U.S. Treasury yields rise as inflation worries persist

 By Herbert Lash

-NEW YORK, Feb 23 - Treasury yields rose on Wednesday as the West unveiled more sanctions against Russia over its move into eastern Ukraine, while bond investors remained concerned about inflation and a potential Federal Reserve policy mistake.
+NEW YORK, Feb 23 (Reuters) - Treasury yields rose on Wednesday as the West unveiled more sanctions against Russia over its move into eastern Ukraine, but bond investors remained mainly concerned about inflation and a potential Federal Reserve policy mistake.

-The United States and allies are keeping tougher measures in reserve in case of a full-scale invasion by Russia, but none so far are expected to have severe medium-term consequences for Moscow, as it has more than $630 billion in foreign reserves.
+Ukraine declared a state of emergency and told its citizens in Russia to flee, while the United States and allies kept tougher measures in reserve in case Moscow unleashes a full-scale assault.

 "The market is pricing a policy mistake," said Nancy Davis, managing partner and chief investment officer at Quadratic Capital Management LLC.
 "The market also believes the Fed's hiking (of interest rates) is going to put the economy in recession."

-Even if investors believe inflation is transitory, as the Fed had indicated until recently, Davis said they would not buy 10-year Treasuries yielding less than 2% as "it's not rational."
+Even if investors believe inflation is transitory, as the Fed had indicated until recently, Davis said they would not buy 10-year Treasuries yielding less than 2% as it is not rational.

+"The rates market has priced in a transitory if not deflationary outcome," Davis said.

 Treasury yields rebounded from three-week lows overnight on Wednesday as investors cut exposure to safe-haven government debt and awaited Russian President Vladimir Putin's next move after he sent troops into separatist regions of Ukraine.